dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 The code snippet below is the [skipping factorial generator](#skipping-factorial-example) example transpiled to JavaScript without `yield` keyword.
 This code is not intended to be read by humans and there are some implementation details missing (e.g. we don't see source code of `regeneratorRuntime` object).
 The main point here is that `factorial` code is transformed into a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).

 There is a `switch` statement which branches on the current state of the state machine.
 Initially, the state of the machine is `0` so we match `case 0` and initialise `n`, `result` and `skip` variables.
 Then we fall though into `case 3` where `if (!true)` and `if (skip)` evaluate to `false` and won't be executed.
 Then `_context.next = 7` sets the next state of the state machine to `7` and yields current result.
 When the generator resumes execution again, it will start from `case 7`.
-As you can see, there is no particular magic going on here.
-It might be not a trivial code transformation going on in the compiler/interpreter but in the end generator code becomes a finite state machine.
+As you can see, there is nothing particularly magical going on here.
+It's not a trivial code transformation but in the end the generator code is transformed into a somewhat understandable finite state machine.

 Note that at the bottom there is `console.log(f.next())` code which didn't change at all.
 Also `factorial()` function signature didn't change even though its code was transformed.